 - In a medium bowl, toss apple pieces with lemon juice, 2 tablespoons of brown sugar, and 1 teaspoon of cinnamon.
 Set aside to macerate and release any juices.

-- In the bowl of a stand mixer fitted with the paddle attachment or a large bowl, sift together gluten-free flour blend, almond flour, remaining 3/4 cup brown sugar, baking powder, baking soda, xanthan gum, remaining 1/2 teaspoon cinnamon, ginger, nutmeg, and salt.
+- In the bowl of a fitted with the paddle attachment or a large bowl, sift together gluten-free flour blend, almond flour, remaining 3/4 cup brown sugar, baking powder, baking soda, xanthan gum, remaining 1/2 teaspoon cinnamon, ginger, nutmeg, and salt.

-- Add butter and, using a stand mixer or a hand mixer fitted with the double beaters, work the butter into the dry ingredients until the texture resembles breadcrumbs or coarse sand, 1 to 3 minutes.
+- Add butter and, using a stand mixer or a fitted with the double beaters, work the butter into the dry ingredients until the texture resembles breadcrumbs or coarse sand, 1 to 3 minutes.

 - In a separate medium bowl, whisk together milk, yogurt, and eggs.
 Add the wet ingredients to the flour mixture, whisk until batter is smooth, thick, and no flour clumps remain.
 Fold in chopped apples, any released juices, and 3/4 of the chopped pecans.
 Divide batter equally between the muffin cups, filling each to the brim.